 Student freelancers need guts.
-You’ll face all kinds of challenges when working with clients, especially those who expect you to work for peanuts because of your student background.
+You’ll face challenges when working with clients, especially those who expect you to work for peanuts because of your student background.

 Student freelancing is all about learning and gaining experience, which means you will receive rejection and criticism.
 You will also make a couple of mistakes along the way.
 Be humble enough to accept and learn from them.

-So before you start revving up your engines, ask yourself if you have what it takes to study and freelance at the same time.
+So before you start revving up your engines, ask yourself if you have what it takes to study and freelance simultaneously.
 Can you take on the pressures of both school AND your growing clientele?
 Can you motivate yourself to spend your free hours from school on your freelance projects?

 9. An ideal range of freelance rates and fees

-Spend a full day (or week) planning on how much you want to earn as a freelancer.
-Choose the best freelance rate and stick to it all the way.
+Spend a full day (or week) planning how much you want to earn as a freelancer.
+Please choose the best freelance rate and stick to it all the way.